Appearance

 For automatable requests:

-- A GitHub issue is created
+- A GitHub issue is created to track the work

-- A pull request is created
+- A pull request is opened for review

 4. You Review